ZhipengZeng/AAA-Blog/_posts/2015-02-15-Github-Commit-Failed.md

 ---
 layout: post
-title: Github windows|Commit failed|Failed to create a new commit
+title: Github Commit Failed
 category: Programming
 tag: [ GitHub, Error ]
 ---

+## Github Commit failed

+In my case, I run Github in Windows and an error occured:

-## Github windows: Commit failed: Failed to create a new commit
+`Failed to create a new commit`

+**Solution:**

-In my case, I simply delete `index.lock` this file in `.git` folder of your repository, then it works.
+I simply delete `index.lock` this file in `.git` folder of your repository, then it works.